hex-plex/NanoDrone-Hardware/README.md

 <img src="media/drone_top.jpg" width="50%"/><img src="media/drone_pico_circuit.jpg" width="50%"/>

-Below is a demo of the drone being controlled using a remote teleop from our ground station
+Below is a demo of the drone being controlled using a remote teleop from our ground station [**Drive Link**](https://drive.google.com/file/d/1SyTdQoA_HoSc0vJoVNXdMnX6LYcKFTU4/view?usp=sharing)

-[] Mostly add a gif of the donre being controlled in mid air

 ## Implementation
 Below I have explained about the Modifications only